waregamo/Zero_day/README.md

-$echo "This is my first project " >README.md
+echo 'This is my first project on alx'[1;5n >README.md